frenetic-lang/tutorials/OxMonitor/index.md

 #### Building and Testing Your Monitor

-You should be able to build and test the extended monitor as before.
+Build and test the extended monitor as before.

 #### Extra Credit

-Did you spot the bug?
-What happens if the controller receives HTTP packets before the switch is fully initialized?
+Consider what happens if the controller receives HTTP packets before the switch is fully initialized and extend your monitoring program to handle this situation.

 [statistics]: https://github.com/frenetic-lang/ocaml-openflow/blob/master/lib/OpenFlow0x01_Stats.mli